sahil778198/Scientific-Cal/README.md

 - **CSS**: Styling and layout.
 - **JavaScript**: Functionality and calculations.

-## Installation & Usage

-1. **Clone or Download** this repository.
-2. Open `index.html` in any web browser.
-3. Use the calculator by clicking the buttons.

 ## Project Files

 - `index.html` - The main HTML file containing the calculator layout.